iainireland/jitsrc/README.md

+# Disclaimer

+This is hacky, poorly tested, and probably quite fragile.
+I hope it works, but I make no guarantees.

 # Purpose

 This is a gdb extension to automate the process of tracing backwards in rr from a jit instruction to the code that generated that instruction.